Difference between Maven and Ant

 Ant was developed before Maven and hence Maven is updated more.
 But the flexibility and dependency can’t be assured together if we either use Maven or Ant.
 Ant-maven plugins are available to build the project with both tools.
 The project can be build using any of the tools depending on the need of the user and creativity of the developer.

 This is a guide to Maven vs Ant.
-Here we discuss the introduction to Maven vs Ant, key differences with infographics, and comparison table.
+Here we discuss the difference between Maven vs Ant, key differences with infographics, and comparison table.
 You can also go through our other suggested articles to learn more–